simplicitesoftware/documentation/docs/tutorial/getting-started/exporting.md

     ![](img/export/download.png)

 :::tip[Success]
-  <p>The module is exported as an XML file containing the configuration</p>
+The module is exported as an XML file containing the configuration
     ![](img/export/success.png)
 :::